woolfsystems/golem-build/README.md

 <!-- usagestop -->
 ---
 # Configuration
-If you had a `src` folder with 2 subfolders: client, and server, you might configure your project by putting the following in `config.golem.json` at the root of your project:
+If you had a `src` folder with 2 subfolders: `client`, and `server`, you might configure your project by putting the following in `config.golem.json` at the root of your project:
 ```json
 {
     "baseDir": "src",